BU-Spark/ml-herbarium/POC/trocr/README.md

 ## 4. CVIT_Training.py
 This file can be used to train the trocr model on the CVIT dataset as well.
 It does not implement the accelerate library to implement the multi-gpu training, but can be used to submit batch jobs for training if necessary.

-## 5. cleaned_trocr_test.ipynb
-This provides the same functionality as the trocr_transcription.py file, but makes the process more transparent by running in a notebook, and also includes sections that visualize the final results (images with bounding box overlays).
 # Model Deployment Files
 Also included are the deployment scripts for running the trocr pipeline locally.
 Those include: